khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Translating-to-Foreign-Languages.md

-# How to Help Translate Android Terminal Emulator to a Foreign Language
+# How to Localize Android Terminal Emulator

-Android Terminal Emulator is currently (at least partially) translated to these locales:
+Android Terminal Emulator has been localized for these locales:

-+ American English
++ U.S. English <-- this is the default.
 + French (fr)
 + German (de)
 + Italian (it)